 Two more days in Valparaiso and then it’s on to Valdivia in southern Chile.
 Today I accomplished the mundane tasks – bus ticket, banking, etc., and then rode a trolley car to explore new parts of the city.
-The overwhelming conclusion was that the back streets and artsy areas – Miraflores, Concepcion, Alegre – are by far the most appealing.
+The conclusion was that the back streets and artsy areas – Concepcion, Alegre, Miraflores – are the most appealing.
 To me, Valdivia’s center district is not that interesting.

 La Rotonda reminded me of San Francisco’s old style seafood grills with wood paneling, antique bars, and secretive, private curtained back stalls.
 They were popular in the Financial District during the 70s and 80s – places where bankers and brokers met to mull over deals.

-Later I found the place on Trip Advisor and wished I’d checked it out in advance.
+Later I found the accommodation on Trip Advisor and wished I’d checked it out in advance.
 Several others had come to the same conclusion – at least about the food.

 The weather in Valparaiso is like San Francisco with early morning fog that usually clears before noon revealing flawless blue skies.
 The days are heavenly in the high 70s with gentle breezes.